malak4822/xmltranslator/README.md

 # xmltranslator

+App made in flutter.

-Never ended project due starting new one.
+Project never ended due starting new, better one.
 It is translator from japanese to english language.
 Name of app comes from format of file which containes saved translated word's.

 ## Bugs